 Recommended Reading: The Best Hiking Jackets for Every Season

-To reach Emerald Lake, drive the Trans-Canada Highway until you reach the charming town of Field.
-Make a pitstop at the Yoho National Park Visitor Center and reach the lake in roughly 15 minutes.
+The Emerald Lake Road leads to Emerald Lake.
+Simply, drive the Trans-Canada Highway until you reach the charming town of Field.
+Make a pit stop at the Yoho National Park Visitor Center and reach the lake in roughly 15 minutes.

 Recommended Reading: Things To Do in Jasper: The Top Attractions Not to be Missed

 Standing at 254 meters, Takakkaw Falls is the second tallest waterfall in Canada and one of Yoho’s most awe-inspiring sights.
 This beautiful waterfall has glacial meltwater tumbling over the cliff face and engulfs spectators in a cooling mist.

 Visting Takakkaw Falls is one of the best things to do in Yoho National Park.